Process for Course Proposal

 - Is the course proposal coherent and well designed?

 - Are the course description, syllabus, and assignments clearly aligned with the student learning outcomes specific to the general education area for which it is proposed?

-- Does it address an area or topic not already substantially covered by a TTU General Education core course?
+- Does it address an area or topic not already substantially covered by a Tennessee Tech General Education core course?

 - Is there demonstrated (or probable) student demand for such a course?

 - Are there similar such general education courses at other universities – e.g., TBR, UT or other states?

 - Can the student learning outcomes proposed for the course be readily assessed?

 - Is the faculty member making the proposal qualified to teach such a course by academic degree, professional background, research emphasis, etc.?